Saturday, 23 February 2019

 Where are we?
 Yowah.
-Only learnt about it while we were on the road.
-It’s a wee dot in the middle of a cattle station!
-Wild life and cattle wander the streets and at the end of the village streets you simply drive into the bush.
+We only learnt about this place while we were on the road.
+Itis a wee dot in the middle of a cattle station!
+Wildlife and cattle wander the streets and at the end of the village streets you simply drive into the bush.
 Or, as we did this arvo, into a public fossicking area.
 For a mad hour or so, we smashed up rocks with small rock hammers in a futile attempt to find opal.
 Stupid really not just because it was veeery hot, but opal is buried much deeper than we were tackling.
 However ..... we did find some quite fascinating sedimentary patterns in rocks when we split them open and that got me thinking.
-How long did it take for these patterns to be laid down.
-I reckon we’re talking 100s of thousands of years and there we were blithely smashing at it - so sorry earth!
+How long did it take for these patterns to be laid down?
+I reckon we’re talking hundreds of thousands of years and there we were blithely smashing at it - so sorry earth!
+I can tell you that our rig is weighed down with rocks we have collected along the way.

 The Rosé?
 My new favourite cider.
 It’s delicious icy cold and in continuing high temps, it’s wonderful!